Still Working For Allah

 This summary of some of what you may consider to be individual attributes should get you started on your way to working for Allah.
 At the same time, these attributes should also provide a larger perspective in your life with regard to your multiple relationships with the broader human collective of which you are a part.

-By this I mean the larger structural arrangements in your life such as your organizations, associations, Jama’ats, neighbourhoods, workplaces and the rest.
+By this I mean the larger structural arrangements in your life such as your organizations, associations, Jama’ats, neighborhoods, workplaces and the rest.
 They pertain to the institutions of the society and to the culture that dominates society.

 The attributes Iqbal mentions, and the ones I have added to Iqbal’s list, are some of the critical variables that individuals, groups, organizations, Jama’ats, societies and cultures need if they are serious in their commitment to work for Allah.
 With them, working for Allah is the greatest fun anyone can ever have.
 Without them all claims to work for Allah are a fraud.